Heartburn & Reflux Center

 - This test may be used in pre-operative evaluation if your patient is being considered for anti-reflux surgery or to ensure proper placement of pH probes in other diagnostic tests.

-COMING SOON: Anorectal Motility Testing
+Anorectal Motility Testing

 - Allows for the diagnosis of anorectal sensorimotor dysfunction for patients complaining of constipation, fecal incontinence or abdominal pain.